mobilecoinfoundation/mobilecoin/BUILD.md

 In code, this discrepancy is largely handled by the `attest-net` crate.

 The clients and servers must all agree about this setting, or attestation will fail.

+## Why are these environment variables?

+`cargo` supports crate-level features, and feature unification across the build plan.
+`cargo` does not support any notion of "global project-wide configuration".

+In practice, it's too hard to get all the features on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.
+Even if cargo had workspace-level features, which it doesn't, that wouldn't be good enough for us because our build requires using multiple workspaces, in order to keep the cargo features on some targets separated and not unified.
+Unifying cargo features across enclave targets and server targets will break the enclave builds.

+Making these environment variables, and making `build.rs` scripts that read them and set features on these crates, is the simplest way to make sure that there is one source of truth for these values for all the artifacts in the whole build.

+The `SGX_MODE` environment variable configuration is also used throughout Intel SGX SDK examples.

 #### Building the enclave